white-rabbit-1-sketch/php-file-hash-map/README.md

 ---

+## Features

+- **Persistent storage**: The hash map data is stored in a binary file, allowing data persistence even after the script execution ends.
+- **Efficient memory usage**: Uses file storage to manage large datasets with low memory overhead.
+- **Basic hash map operations**: Supports key-value insertion, retrieval, deletion, existence checks, and iteration.
+- **Collision handling**: The hash map handles collisions by chaining multiple buckets in the file.

+## Warning!
+This is not a data storage solution and was never intended to be used as one.
+Essentially, it is an implementation of the hash map data structure with data stored on disk, and its current applicability is specifically within this context.
+But of course, you can use it as storage if it suits your task and you understand all the nuances.

+---

 ⭐️ Star the Project

 If you found this project useful, please consider giving it a star! 🌟 Your support helps improve the project and motivates us to keep adding new features and improvements.
 Thank you! 🙏